Danychr1/Danychr1/README.md

-Aspiring Cloud /DevOps Engineer with experience in QA.
-I am a quick learner and love to explore new tools and technologies.
-Sharing my learning journey.
-Enjoy!
+Aspiring Cloud/DevOps Engineer with a background in Quality Assurance, driven by a passion for automation and scalable solutions.
+A fast learner actively gaining practical experience through hands-on DevOps projects, demonstrating adaptability and a commitment to continuous learning.